21repierre/tiled-image-scrambler-unscrambler/README.md

 Switch two tiles with left click, and rotate the tile with right click.

+You can also use WASD (ZQSD on AZERTY) to move the entire image, with QE (AE on AZERTY) to rotate the entire image.

 This project was originally made after being taunt by the meme used in FCSC 2024 with the challenge "Puzzle Trouble hard":

 ![](./readme_images/puzzle-trouble-meme.jpg)